MTstateIntroStats/IntroStatActivitiesHybrid/_book/06-A12-quantitative-testing.md

     theme(axis.text.y = element_blank(),
           axis.ticks.y = element_blank()) # Removes y-axis ticks
 ```
-5. Describe the boxplot using the four characteristics of boxplots.
+5. Describe the distribution of number of hours of sleep using the four characteristics of boxplots.

 \vspace{1in}